Loading... Please wait...

 Library

-The famous New Balance factory shop is also in the village which is a must visit if you are a runner or just want a good pair of trainers.
+The famous New Balance factory shop is also in the village which is a must visit if you are a runner or just want a good pair of running shoes or clothing at a knock down price.

 There are regular daily busses into Penrith and Kendal from where you can get into the heart of the Lake District.